The Family Man: Development

 Producer Marc Abraham first became aware of the project when veteran producers Alan Riche, Tony Ludwig and Howard Rosenman brought the idea to him as a pitch.
 He was charmed by the uplifting and universal appeal of the premise, which was reminiscent of many of his favorite films of the 1930s and '40s.
-With a solid screenplay by David Diamond and David Weissman in hand, the filmmakers began to look for a director who could properly present the funny, poignant and somewhat quirky elements of the material while maintaining a tone of sincerity throughout.
+With a screenplay by David Diamond and David Weissman in hand, the filmmakers began to look for a director who could present the different elements of the material while maintaining a tone of sincerity throughout.
 It was essential to everyone involved that the story not pass judgment on either of the two different lifestyles of Jack Campbell presented.
 "The Family Man is not about "good choice vs. bad choice" but rather about the nature of choices themselves" said co-writer Weissman.
 "The idea was about the path not taken."

 Before Brett Ratner signed on to the project, the film was originally offered to director Curtis Hanson, who accepted.
 Ratner was in the middle of directing Rush Hour when his agent kept offering him scripts to consider directing.
 Ratner told his agent he was more interested in completing Rush Hour but near the end of the shoot for the film, his agent recommended that he read the script for The Family Man.
-Ratner originally wasn't interested in directing the film, but after he read the script, he immediately pursued it, saying "It reminded me of the classic films I grew up watching, except it didn't end the way most movies end and that was exciting.
+Ratner originally was not interested in directing the film, but after he read the script, he immediately pursued it, saying "It reminded me of the classic films I grew up watching, except it didn't end the way most movies end and that was exciting.
 I felt this one in my gut.
 I always follow my instincts and I realized this was something that I really had to do."
 Ratner was convinced that he was the right choice to direct the film and set his sights on convincing the producers, mostly Abraham.